...

 • Regulatory & Audit Pressure: Frameworks like SEBI, RBI, HIPAA, and GDPR are raising the bar for uptime, availability, and data retention.
 Non-compliance not only attracts penalties but also erodes stakeholder trust.

-Why Backup & DR Matters to You
+Why Backup and DR Matters to You

 In today’s unpredictable digital landscape, the question isn’t “if” a disaster strikes, but “when.”
 Data loss from ransomware, hardware failure, or natural disaster can threaten business survival.